siteorigin/docs/page-builder/bundling-prebuilt.md

 By default, Page Builder doesn't apply any sorting and layouts are ordered as they're identified.
 You can sort layouts once Page Builder has identified them by using the `siteorigin_panels_prebuilt_layouts` filter.
 The `siteorigin_panels_prebuilt_layouts` filter has a single filter containing the `$layouts` array.

-For example, the following PHP will allow you to automatically
+For example, the following PHP will alphabetically sort layouts by their layout id.

 ```
 add_filter( 'siteorigin_panels_prebuilt_layouts', function( $layouts ) {